-Here are three tips for getting things done and breaking through death valley:
+Here are three tips for getting things done and breaking through the startup death valley:

 1. Choose which things to get done